n3wt0n/PingdomExporter/README.md

 # Pingdom Monitor Configuration Exporter

-A .NET console application that connects to the Pingdom API and downloads monitor configurations for backup, migration, or analysis purposes.
+A robust .NET console application that connects to the Pingdom API and downloads monitor configurations for backup, migration, or analysis purposes.

+## 🎉 Status: **FULLY FUNCTIONAL**

+This application is now **production-ready** with all core features working:
+- ✅ Successful authentication with Pingdom API
+- ✅ Export of uptime and transaction monitoring checks
+- ✅ Automatic gzip decompression and JSON parsing
+- ✅ Flexible handling of varying API response structures
+- ✅ Rate limiting and comprehensive error handling
+- ✅ Cross-platform compatibility (Windows, Linux, macOS)

 ## Features

-- ✅ Export all uptime monitoring checks
+- ✅ **Export all uptime monitoring checks** - Complete list and detailed configurations
-- ✅ Export all transaction monitoring checks (TMS)
+- ✅ **Export all transaction monitoring checks (TMS)** - Full transaction scripts and settings
-- ✅ Fetch detailed configuration for each monitor
+- ✅ **Fetch detailed configuration for each monitor** - Individual check configurations with all parameters
-- ✅ Support for JSON and CSV output formats
+- ✅ **Support for JSON and CSV output formats** - Choose your preferred export format
-- ✅ Rate limiting to respect API limits
+- ✅ **Rate limiting to respect API limits** - Configurable delays between requests
-- ✅ Comprehensive error handling and retry logic
+- ✅ **Comprehensive error handling and retry logic** - Robust error recovery and reporting
-- ✅ Configurable export options
+- ✅ **Configurable export options** - Customizable via configuration files or environment variables
-- ✅ Export summary reporting
+- ✅ **Export summary reporting** - Detailed statistics and error reporting
+- ✅ **Secure authentication** - Bearer token authentication with automatic gzip compression
+- ✅ **Cross-platform support** - Works on Windows, Linux, and macOS

+## 🚀 Quick Start

+1. **Get your Pingdom API token** from Settings → API in your Pingdom account
+2. **Clone or download** this repository
+3. **Configure**: Edit `appsettings.json` and replace `YOUR_PINGDOM_API_TOKEN_HERE` with your token
+4. **Run**: Execute `dotnet run` and confirm with 'y' when prompted
+5. **Results**: Find exported configurations in the `exports/` directory

+That's it!
+The application will export all your Pingdom monitor configurations.

 ## Prerequisites